Biblioklept/hyperessentials/he-fo3/README.md

 - Semi-Auto Queue

 OTHER NOTES:
+- Removed the `- Root` at the end of Root mods.
+Kind of useless.
 - Added Subjective Bug Fixes and User Interfaces seperators.
 - Added an OPTIONAL tag next to the optional stuff.
 To make it more apparent.